ajay9634/Ajay-prefix/README.md

 - ➡️ Ensure all emulators use the same drive path or copy saves manually if needed.
 - ➡️ Use the **Backup and Restore Tool** feature.
 - ➡️ Use the new **AjayAutosync** service app for automatic backup and restoration in Wine, which synchronizes files based on their timestamp.
+AjayAutoSync may prioritize newer timestamps over total play time.
+It may remove old save data even if it has more progress than a newer save.
+Do not enable this container for a recently started game unless you manually clear the old save data first.
+This process is complicated; do not turn it on unless you understand it properly.

 > [!NOTE]
 Avoid keeping unnecessary folders or files in C:\Users\, as this will lead to excessively large backups.
 Most game saves are automatically redirected to the Ajay Prefix save path.